What is Crop Factor?

 For example a 50mm lens on a DSLR with a 1.5x crop factor has a field of view “equivalent” to using a 75mm lens on a 35mm SLR or a Full Frame DSLR.
 Nothing has changed on the lens, the sensor is simply capturing a smaller area of what the lens actually “sees” which gives us an image that appears to be magnified more or taken with a longer telephoto lens.

 The crop/multiplication factor is also important when considering Point and Shoot digital cameras as well as Super Zoom cameras.
-Because the image sensors on those cameras are much smaller than a 35mm camera their multiplication factor is much higher.
+This is because the image sensors on those cameras are much smaller than a 35mm camera so their multiplication factor is much higher.

 Many Point and Shoot and Super Zoom cameras list their zoom capabilities in terms of magnification, such as 3X, 5X, 10X, 15X, or 20X zoom, similar to the designations used on camcorders for years.
 While these numbers are helpful in quickly identifying the camera with the greatest range of focal length, they really do not do much for us in comparing the overall effective focal range of the camera.
 This is why many manufacturers now list the 35mm equivalent in their full specifications.